filipecatraia/idea-list/README.md

 - [ ] Code review tool: over time, developers can go through the code and mark things up for review.
 Instead of just when someone's pushing out something.
 Example: I open a file, see something funky, mark it for review (but since that's not what I'm working on, I move on, someone will review it later).
 - [ ] Basic tools/gear for the home.
 I'm tired of the crap appliances/tools that don't can't get their core task handled right, and yet pile it up with useless extras.
 Smart TVs come to mind.
 Examples: alarm clocks that sync and have temperature and multiple tones, but no per-day alarm, volume control, soft night light.
 Energy-saving plugs can consume more energy than they save (saw a study about this somewhere).
 Fans are noisy plastic blobs with an outdated design.
 - [ ] Monitor air quality indoors, but mostly pollutants and oxygen levels.
 Also, is humidity right for humans/etc.
+- [ ] Self-hosted Stack Overflow for companies and small groups of people.
+Most of SO's features would be overkill in a smaller environment, but regular Q&A isn't as good as SO.
+Helps share best practices across teams, creates single-source-of-truth, moves information OUT of people's minds and INTO the shared mind.
+- [ ] Offline-first app with valuable snippets of information.
+Learn something on the subway.
+- [ ] Creativity exercises/stimulator/app.
+I use de Bono's "How to have creative ideas...", but pen+paper not always the best medium.
+- [ ] Something that lets disabled/elderly people call for help immediately.
+Like press a button on a wrist band and that's it, help comes.
+- [ ] Telegram bot that suggests recipe with simple instructions.
+Accepts prompts for key ingredients and food restrictions (vegan, etc.)
+- [ ] Easy to repair/upgrade laptops, 100% Linux support.
+Laptops are basically disposable, and that's uncool.
+Most popular ones appear to be 11/13 inches.
+Lots of RAM.

 ## random thoughts